Annual 'Let It Grow May' Challenge

 How is MODL taking part in the Let It Grow May challenge?

-In 2024, MODL has pledged to protect the biodiversity by not mowing the following four parks and facilities during the month of May: Miller Point Peace Park, Church Lake Access Site, Mushamush Beach Park, and Wile’s Lake Park
+In 2024, MODL has pledged to protect the biodiversity by not mowing the following four parks and facilities during May: Miller Point Peace Park, Church Lake Access Site, Mushamush Beach Park, and Wile's Lake Park

-In 2023, MODL pledged to protect the biodiversity by not mowing the following four parks and facilities during the month of May: Miller Point Peace Park, Church Lake Access Site, Mushamush Beach Park, and Wile’s Lake Park
+In 2023, MODL pledged to protect the biodiversity by not mowing the following four parks and facilities during May: Miller Point Peace Park, Church Lake Access Site, Mushamush Beach Park, and Wile's Lake Park

-In 2022, MODL pledged to protect the biodiversity by not mowing the following five parks and facilities during the month of May: Miller Point Peace Park, Church Lake Access Site, Indian Falls, Mushamush Beach Park, and Wile’s Lake Park.
+In 2022, MODL pledged to protect the biodiversity by not mowing the following five parks and facilities during May: Miller Point Peace Park, Church Lake Access Site, Indian Falls, Mushamush Beach Park, and Wile's Lake Park.

 How often should you mow your lawns or green spaces?

-It is recommended to mow less – ideally only once every month, to allow the maximum number of flowers to grow in your lawn that can significantly improve habitat for pollinators.
-It is also recommended to leave a patch or two unmown where possible to allow grass to grow longer.
+It is recommended to mow less—ideally only once every month—to allow the maximum number of flowers to grow in your lawn, which can significantly improve pollinator habitat.
+Leaving a patch or two unmown where possible is also recommended to allow grass to grow longer.

 What if you cannot avoid mowing?

-If you are unable to avoid mowing in May, you can also try practicing 'rotational mowing'.
-Rotational mowing means to leave some areas or a patch of your lawn unmown.
-This can help in preserving habitat while creating pathways to move around the greenspaces.
-Depending on your lawn, you can mow in blocks, strips, patches, or random patterns, as per your convenience.
-With rotational mowing, areas or patches that are mowed this year can be left unmown the next year, and vice versa.
+If you cannot avoid mowing in May, try practicing 'rotational mowing.'
+Rotational mowing means leaving some areas or a patch of your lawn unmown.
+This can help preserve habitat while creating pathways around green spaces.
+Depending on your lawn, you can mow in blocks, strips, patches, or random patterns at your convenience.
+With rotational mowing, areas or patches mowed this year can be left unmown the following year and vice versa.